asolove/asolove.github.io/_posts/2016-04-13-modeling-with-adts.markdown

 (Inspired by reading [Julia Evans’ blog](http://jvns.ca) for the past few months, I’m going to try posting about the things I don’t know very well and my own attempts to learn more about them.)

 Today I want to talk about a data modeling problem where I often disliked the solution I used in ORM-based web apps, the related-bag-of-attributes problem.
-And I'll walk through one solution, doing case analysis and modeling the data as an abstract data type.
+And I'll walk through one solution, doing case analysis and modeling the data as an algebraic data type.
 And I'll show a little of the details of doing this in JavaScript, building and type-checking the use of ADTs using [Flow.js](http://flowtype.org).

 ## The bag-of-attributes problem